boolean-uk/tdd-cohort-manager-challenge/README.md

 ```
 The Cohort Manager should be able to support the following interactions

-- Create a cohort with a cohort name
+- Create a cohort with a cohort name ---DONE
-- Search for a cohort by cohort name
+- Search for a cohort by cohort name ---DONE
 - Add student to a specific cohort
-- Remove a cohort by cohort name
+- Remove a cohort by cohort name ---DONE
 - Remove student from a specific cohort
 - Throw errors if student or cohort not found